hzlnqodrey/hzlnqodrey-portofolio/README.md

 # Read This
-This repo made for completing dicoding submission
+This repo made for completing dicoding submission | and profile site portofolio